farhan0167/otto-m8/README.md

 ```bash
 ./run.sh
 ```
 This should launch both the dashboard and the server.
+To launch the server, the script will atempt to install poetry in your system, and install all the dependencies needed to launch the server.
 To access the dashboard, head over to `http://localhost:3000/`.
 Use the default login credentials to access the dashboard, and get started on your first workflow.

 ## 🛠️ Documentation
 Please see [here](https://otto-m8.com/) for full documentation, including: